Women to drive movement: Lifting of ban 2017–2018

 On 26 September 2017, King Salman issued a statement recognizing the right of Saudi women to drive in keeping with Sharia.
+Soon afterward, Al-Sharif commented on the M/85 addendum by tweeting, '#Women2Drive done #IAmMyOwnGuardian in progress.'
+Even as celebrations by activists ensued, they were already preparing to take on the guardianship system, as the next item on their agenda.

 Licenses were set to be issued to women starting on 24 June 2018.
 Saudi authorities also contacted women to drive campaigners.
 Around 15–18 May 2018, Loujain al-Hathloul, Eman al-Nafjan, Aisha Al-Mana, Aziza al-Yousef, Madeha al-Ajroush, and several other women and two men also involved in the women to drive movement and the anti male-guardianship campaign were detained by Saudi authorities.
 Human Rights Watch interpreted the purpose of the arrests as frightening "anyone expressing skepticism about the crown prince's rights agenda".

 On 24 June 2018, as promised by Saudi authorities, several women received driving licences and started driving their cars.
 Many of the women to drive movement and anti male-guardianship women activists, including Loujain al-Hathloul, remained in detention as part of the 2018–2019 Saudi crackdown on feminists.
 As of 23 August 2018, twelve remained in detention without any legal charges laid against them and without legal representation.

 In late November 2018, the Women to Drive campaigners detained in Dhahban Central Prison were tortured.
 According to Human Rights Watch, several of the women were lashed and given electric shocks, one was "made to hang for long periods of time from the ceiling" and one tried several times to commit suicide.
 As of 21 November 2018, the women had been publicly accused of "undermining state security and aiding enemies of the state" but had not yet been charged.

 As of 20 November 2018, according to the Saudi newspaper Okaz, the women were to be tried at the Specialized Criminal Court, with prosecutors calling for prison terms of up to 20 years.

 In late March 2019, the women presented their defence and described physical and sexual abuse they had endured in captivity.
 Aziza al-Yousef, Dr Rokaya Mohareb and Eman al-Nafjan were released on bail.